mibur1/psy300/book/2_models/4_Logistic_regression.md

 - *Class 1: When the model predicts that a sample does understand the display rules (Class 1), 81% of the time it is correct. *

-**Recall**: The proportion of true positives that are correctly identified by the model.
+**Recall**: Proportion of actual samples of a class that the model correctly identifies.

 $$\text{Recall} = \frac{\text{True Positives (TP)}}{\text{True Positives (TP)} + \text{False Negatives (FN)}}$$